Sarawak May 28 – June 6, 2017

 May 29th.

 Paku Waterfall.
-One of the unguided hikes at Mulu, this is an 8km walk in the woods.
+One of the unguided hikes at Mulu is an 8km walk in the woods.
 As stated above, rainforest walks are on the dull side.
-Even though neither of us wear perfume and we walked very silently, we saw no critters other than several geckos and butterflies.
-The walk went along boardwalk, and then a prepared path along a small river with a massive limestone cliff on the other bank.
+Even though neither of us wore perfume and we walked very silently, we saw no critters other than several geckos and butterflies.
+The walk went along a boardwalk, and then a prepared path along a small river with a massive limestone cliff on the other bank.
 The small waterfall comes off this cliff.
 We took a little less than 2 hours.

 Racer Cave.
-This is an intermediate level cave used by the national park to determine your suitability to do any of the “advanced” caves.
-We got our hard hats, lights and harnesses and then had a 25minute boat ride to just outside the entrance of the cave.
-Basically there are a series of ups and downs using knotted ropes as aids.
+This is an intermediate-level cave used by the national park to determine your suitability to do any of the “advanced” caves.
+We got our hard hats, lights and harnesses and then had a 25-minute boat ride just outside the entrance of the cave.
+There are a series of ups and downs using knotted ropes as aids.
 The last one is vertical and must be gone down and then up to be able to do the advanced caves.
 All 8 of us “passed”.
-There were lots of bats and guano all over, an area with swarms of flies (bats apparently do not eat the insects inside their own caves) and a small shelf that always has racer snakes, for whom the cave is named.
-They are large, bright lime green and are able to snatch bats and swiftlets out of the air.
+There were lots of bats and guano all over, an area with swarms of flies (bats do not eat the insects inside their caves) and a small shelf that always had racer snakes, for whom the cave is named.
+They are large, bright lime green and can snatch bats and swiftlets out of the air.
 The cave has a few nice formations but nothing spectacular.
 Everyone got pretty dirty.

 May 30th.